HMS Wilhelmina (1798): Battling the Psyche

 On 9 April 1804 Wilhelmina was escorting the country ship William Petrie to Trincomalee when she sighted a strange sail.
 The unknown ship was the 36-gun French privateer Psyche, under the command of Captain Trogoff.

 Psyche outgunned Wilhelmina, which was armed en flûte.
 Nevertheless, Lambert sailed towards Psyche to give William Petrie a chance to escape.

 Light winds meant that the engagement did not begin until 11 April, when both ships opened fire, exchanging broadsides and attempting to tack around to rake their opponent.
 After several hours fighting, Psyche broke off and fled.
 Both ships had sustained heavy damage, Wilhelmina to her masts and rigging, while Psyche was in a near-sinking condition.
 Wilhelmina had nine of her crew wounded, three mortally and six slightly, while Psyche lost ten killed and 32 wounded, 13 of them mortally.
 Wilhelmina put into port, while William Petrie also arrived safely at her destination.

 Almost a year later, on 14 February 1805, Lambert, now Captain (Acting) of San Fiorenzo would meet Psyche, now a frigate of the French Navy, in battle off the Malabar Coast of India.
 Lambert was victorious in a sanguinary action that resulted in the British taking Psyche into service as HMS Psyche.
 In 1847 the Admiralty awarded the Naval General Service Medal with clasp "San Fiorenzo 14 Feby.
 1805" to any still surviving claimants from the action.

 Missed battle

 In mid-1804 Wilhelmina was assigned to escort a small convoy of East Indiamen.
 Because a French squadron under Contre-Admiral Charles-Alexandre Durand Linois was raiding merchant shipping in the East Indies, the British commander in the area, Admiral Peter Rainier decided to replace Wilhelmina with the larger HMS Centurion.
 Consequently, it was Centurion that resisted Linois's forces at the Battle of Vizagapatam in September 1804.

 Fate

 Captain Charles Foote took command of Wilhelmina in 1807, followed in an acting capacity by Commander William Hext in April 1809.
 She remained in the East Indies during this entire period.
 Commander Samuel Leslie took over in March 1811, followed in 1812 by Lieutenant George Norton.
-She became the guardship at Prince of Wales Island (Penang), and was sold there in January 1813.
+She became the guardship at Prince of Wales Island (Penang), and was sold out of service there in January 1813.